jlewitzky/taskathon/README.md

 This design targets elementary through graduate school students who have trouble staying focused; any person who attends classes and has assigned work outside of school hours but struggles with motivation.

 The combination of wanting to provide students with an entertaining resource to help them achieve greater academic success and encouraging healthier lifestyles is what inspired me to tackle this problem.

+# Navigating the Prototype

+The prototype of my interface is developed in Balsamiq, a simple, user-friendly prototyping tool.
+To explore, you must open the attached file, click the "Play" arrow in the top right corner, and then you will be able to click through the various functions.